AI Metacognition: What Teachers Need to KnowAI Metacognition: What Teachers Need to Know: practical strategies for teachers

 * Evaluating AI inaccuracies builds critical evaluation and fact-checking skills.

-* Balancing cognitive support with the risk of cognitive offloading is crucial for learning.
+* Balancing cognitive support with the risk of cognitive offloading is important for learning.
 See also: Learning science ai lesson planning.

 * Combining AI interactions with frameworks like Webb's Depth of Knowledge improves outcomes.